We will work with you to create the best possible outcome for your matter after considering all the relevant factors.

 2. Court Proceedings

-If the matter goes to Court, each party and their witnesses will give evidence in the hearing, where the judge is empowered to make any Order that they consider appropriate for the property settlement agreement.
+At a final hearing, you and the other party, along with any other witnesses will give evidence in the hearing, where the judge is empowered to make any Order that they consider appropriate to give effect to a property settlement.

 Where to from here?